Red Hen Publications

 And to botch it.
 Completely.
 What she did had nothing to do with the final result.
 Ron had already noticed her — because he was finally ready to notice her.
 It had been his own little sister — Hermione’s friend — who managed to derail the whole natural progression with one particularly vicious quarrel.

-Well, Ginny.
-By 6th year viciousness seems to be an inherent part of the package, there.
+Well, hey, it was Ginny.
+By 6th year viciousness seemed to be an inherent part of the package, there.

 All Hermione managed to succeed in doing was to demonstrate publicly that she is capable of making an unmitigated fool of herself.